erobwen/liquefy/flow/README.md

     * No dependency on template litterals, jsx, Typescript HTML files or CSS, just plain Javascript with direct DOM manipulation!
     * Full reactive programmatic control over all aspects of your app.

-* Render to any medium using flow target independent flow components
+* Render to any medium using render context independent flow components
     * With flow you typically build a structure of flow components, that typically render onto the DOM in a web browser.
     * However, your flow components are not hardly dependent on the DOM and the web browser.
         * A flow renders into flow primitives that in turn do the rendering onto the DOM.
-        * A flow renders into flow primitives made available by the flow target, but flows are not directly dependent on specific flow primitives.
+        * A flow renders into flow primitives made available by the render context, but flows are not directly dependent on specific flow primitives.
-        * The flow target acts as a service locator mechanism, or a dependency injector, creating a loose coupling between your flow components, and the flow primitives that perform the DOM rendering.
+        * The render context acts as a service locator mechanism, or a dependency injector, creating a loose coupling between your flow components, and the flow primitives that perform the DOM rendering.
-        * You can build your custom flow target, with its own set of flow primitives that is provided to the flow rendered upon it.
+        * You can build your custom render context, with its own set of flow primitives that is provided to the flow rendered upon it.
-        * This means that you could theoretically render your flow components onto anything on any platform, as long as you have a flow target/flow-primitives that supports it.
+        * This means that you could theoretically render your flow components onto anything on any platform, as long as you have a render context/flow-primitives that supports it.
-    * You can use flow targets in recursive configurations as you wish.
-For example, inside a flow component, there can be a new flow target, that another flow component renders onto, etc.
+    * You can use render contexts in recursive configurations as you wish.
+For example, inside a flow component, there can be a new render context, that another flow component renders onto, etc.
     * If you want to modify the existing dom rendering to support some missing feature?
 You can just overload DOMRenderContext and related classes and do whatever changes you like.

 * Compliance with web component standards.
     You can use Flow to use or to build webcomponents.
-For example, inside a web component definition, you can create a new flow target connected to the web component, that another inner flow component is rendered upon.
+For example, inside a web component definition, you can create a new render context connected to the web component, that another inner flow component is rendered upon.
 The drawback of doing so is that the dom outside the web component needs to render and send new arguments to the web component, before any chage can happen to the flow inside the web component.
 This could potentially have consequences for frame and animation synchronization over the entire document as a whole.
 Flow component contexts will also not work within webcomponents.
 You can use webcomponents if you want to comply to modern web browser standards or integrate with other projects, or you can just use bare flow components if you want to have a better component intercommunication.
 The choice is yours!

 * Possibility for explicit component life cycle handling:
     * Off-screen (dissconnected from the DOM), components is now a possibility.
 Allow components to live with a state off screen, disconnected from the document yet having all dom nodes ready, for example usable for fast tab-panel switching where all dom elements of the hidden tab component are never deallocated.